ljulliar/smalltalk-80-sources/README.md

 # Smalltalk-80 by the Book

-This project is about delivering the promise of the book "Smalltalk-80 The Language and its Implemenentation" (aka the "BLue Book") as published by Xerox Parc in 1983.
+This project is about delivering the promise of the book "Smalltalk-80 The Language and its Implementation" (aka the "Blue Book") as published by Xerox Parc in 1983.
 That is implementing and running the complete Smalltalk-80 VM environment using only the Smalltalk language itself.
 Want to know more about the background of this project?
 Read our [bits of history](History.md).

 Disclaimer: this project is still very much work in progress.
 I welcome all contributions be it bug reports, code fixes, improved documentation...